ondat/documentation/docs/self-eval.md

 In this document we detail a simple installation suitable for evaluation purposes.
 The etcd we install uses a 3 node cluster with local storage, and as such is not suitable for production workloads.
 However, for evaluation purposes it should be sufficient.
-For production deployments, please see our main [documentation pages](prerequisites/etcd.md).
+For production deployments, see our main [documentation pages](prerequisites/etcd.md).

 A standard Ondat installation uses the Ondat operator, which performs